swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 ## Combine multiple samples

 Once you've loaded your data and built a counts matrix for each of your samples, you can combine them for downstream processing.

-**Step 1.** Any of these 3 options outputs an AnnData object in you history - containing your counts and annotated with the sample name internally.
-(It may be easier to do this one-by-one)
+Any of these 3 options outputs an AnnData object in you history - containing your counts and annotated with the sample name internally.

 That object in your history will probably be named something like ‘Manipulate AnnData (add_annotation) on data 20 and data 17’.
 You may like to rename this object via the ‘edit attributes’ option in the history panel, so its easier to find later.
+(It may be easier to do this as you go)

 {% include image.html file="/screen_rename.png" alt="Rename" max-width="500px" %}

-**Step 2.** Next, join all samples with the ‘Manipulate AnnData object’ Tool (search on the tools pane on the left).
+Once there is a loaded anndata file for each sample, join all samples with the ‘Manipulate AnnData object’ Tool (search on the tools pane on the left).

 {% include callout.html type="important" content="There's currently a versioning conflict in the tools installed on galaxy.
 When using this concatenate tool, we currently need to use the older version '0.7.5+galaxy1' for compatability with downstream tools [How to select tool version](https://training.galaxyproject.org/training-material/faqs/galaxy/tools_change_version.html) [Issue details](https://github.com/bioconda/bioconda-recipes/issues/45164).
 You may find that AnnData objects saved with current versions of the AnnData library will fail." %}

 This tool can do several different operations – listed under ‘Function to manipulate the object’, but we want the default; “Concatenate along the observation axis”.
 This combines cells (observations) from multiple sample runs.

 Choose the AnnData object of one of your samples in the  ‘Annotated data matrix’ dropdown.
 Then, choose the rest of your samples under ‘Annotated matrix to add’.
 Use ctrl-select / option-select to highlight multiple samples.

 {% include callout.html type="important" content="Be careful not to select the sample in the ‘Annotated data matrix’ dropdown again – else it will be joined to itself!
 In this example there is only two samples, so only pbmc8k is selected to be added to pbmc1k." %}

 {% include image.html file="/screen_multi_merge.png" alt="join anndatas" max-width="500px" %}

 A combined AnnData object will created in your history.

 ## Run Cell QC